mlgoldstein28/portfolio_site/README.md

 # Portfolio

 Hosted by **Github Pages**, my portfolio site was created with **React**, generated from *create-react-app*.
-**Bootstrap and SASS** aided in the completion of my desired design.
+**Bootstrap and SCSS** aided in the completion of my desired design.

 My Recent Work displays my projects.
 Hovering over my projects will display a short description and links to both code on GitHub and a Live Demo (hosted on Netlify).